Owlerton

 Owlerton (/ˈoʊlərtən/) is a suburb of the city of Sheffield, England, 2.2 mi northwest of the city centre near the confluence of the River Don and River Loxley.
 Owlerton was a small rural village from the Early Middle Ages; it became part of Sheffield in the early 1900s as the city expanded.
 Owlerton is just east of Hillsborough and within the Hillsborough ward.
 Hillsborough Stadium, Hillsborough Leisure Centre and Hillsborough College are in Owlerton.

 The name is believed to come from the abundant growth of alder trees in the area.

-It was the home of Owlerton F.C. football team in the 19th century.
+It was the home of Owlerton F.C. in the 19th century.

 History

 Owlerton existed in Anglo-Saxon times when it was documented as an enclosed farmstead in the 9th century.
 In the early 12th century, it became a small manor following the Norman conquest of England.
 The Normans created several of these small manors which were reliant on Sheffield Castle and included ones at the nearby hamlets of Wadsley and Shirecliffe.
 The earliest written record of the settlement as a manor is from 1297 when it was recorded that Thomas de Schefeld, lord of the manor of Owlerton was one of the original witnesses of the establishment of the Burgery of Sheffield.